awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service-overview.md

 In the following diagram, the account owner of VPC B is a service provider, and has a service running on instances in subnet B\.
 The owner of VPC B has a service endpoint \(vpce\-svc\-1234\) with an associated Network Load Balancer that points to the instances in subnet B as targets\.
 Instances in subnet A of VPC A use an interface endpoint to access the services in subnet B\.

-![\[Using an interface endpoint to access an endpoint service\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-service.png)
+![\[Using an interface endpoint to access an endpoint service\]](http://docs.aws.amazon.com/vpc/latest/privatelink/images/vpc-endpoint-service.png)

 For low latency and fault tolerance, we recommend using a Network Load Balancer with targets in every Availability Zone of the AWS Region\.
 To help achieve high availability for service consumers that use [zonal DNS hostnames](vpce-interface.md#access-service-though-endpoint) to access the service, you can enable cross\-zone load balancing\.
 Cross\-zone load balancing enables the load balancer to distribute traffic across the registered targets in all enabled Availability Zones\.
 For more information, see [Cross\-Zone Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.
 Regional data transfer charges may apply to your account when you enable cross\-zone load balancing\.

 In the following diagram, the owner of VPC B is the service provider, and it has configured a Network Load Balancer with targets in two different Availability Zones\.
 The service consumer \(VPC A\) has created interface endpoints in the same two Availability Zones in their VPC\.
 Requests to the service from instances in VPC A can use either interface endpoint\.

-![\[Using interface endpoints to access an endpoint service\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-service-multi-az.png)
+![\[Using interface endpoints to access an endpoint service\]](http://docs.aws.amazon.com/vpc/latest/privatelink/images/vpc-endpoint-service-multi-az.png)

-For examples of configuring a service and enabling service consumers to access it over a VPC peering connection, see [Examples: Services using AWS PrivateLink and VPC peering](vpc-peer-region-example.md)\.
+For examples of configuring a service and enabling service consumers to access it over a VPC peering connection, see [Examples: Services using AWS PrivateLink and VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peer-region-example.html) in the *Amazon VPC User Guide*\.

 ## Endpoint service Availability Zone considerations<a name="vpce-endpoint-service-availability-zones"></a>